With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreMindpath Care Centers is a mental health clinic in Durham County, NC, located at 3604 Shannon Road, Suite 200, 27707.
+Learn MoreMindpath Care Centers is one of mental health facilities in Durham County, North Carolina, located at 3604 Shannon Road, Suite 200, 27707 zip code.
 Mindpath Care Centers provides outpatient treatment and telemedicine/telehealth.
-Mindpath Care Centers offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.
-Additional services offered at Mindpath Care Centers include family psychoeducation.
+Mindpath Care Centers provides individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Additional services provided at Mindpath Care Centers include family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.